The Machine (secret society): Machine opposition

 Over the years, numerous campus political groups have been formed in an attempt to motivate independent students to vote for non-Machine candidates.
 While a law student, future Congressman Carl Elliott of Vina, Alabama, ran for the high-profile position of president of the student government.
-With the support of the growing number of out-of-state students and women, Elliott became the first person to defeat the Machine.
-In 1936, Elliott completed his term as SGA president and graduated with his law degree.
-The University Party was formed by Ed Still and Jack Drake in 1967.
-Drake lost the SGA Presidency to Ralph Knowles and Still lost to Joe Espy.
+With the support of the growing number of out-of-state students and women, Elliott became the first person to defeat the Machine's candidate.
+The University Party was formed by Ed Still and Jack Drake in 1967; however, Drake lost the SGA presidency to Machine candidate Ralph Knowles and Still lost to Joe Espy.

 An anti-machine group called "The Coalition" formed in 1968 and operated through 1972.
 This was a joint effort by the men's dormitories, small non-machine fraternities, International Students Association, women students, and the Afro-American Association.
 It was formed by Steve Windom (later lieutenant governor), Tommy Chapman (later district attorney), Steve "Red" Wadlington (later political campaign operative), Don Gilbert (later head of Alabama Trial Lawyers Association) and Jim Zeigler (later public service commissioner and a member of the Mallet Assembly).
-The Coalition succeeded in 1969 in electing Joe Estep as vice-president over the Machine's George Culver.
-It elected Henry Agee as secretary-treasurer over the Machine's Phil Reich.
-In 1970 it elected Zeigler as president of SGA as an independent.
-It also elected Windom to the Student Senate and almost 50% of the Student Senate in 1970–71.
-In 1972 the coalition senators led by Fred Benjamin got the SGA to recognize and fund the Afro-American Association.
-Benjamin co-won Senator of the Year award along with a machine senator.
-He lost election for vice president of the SGA later that year.
+In 1969, the Coalition's Joe Estep was elected vice-president over the Machine's George Culver, and the Coalition's Henry Agee became the student SGA secretary-treasurer over the Machine's Phil Reich.
+In 1970, Zeigler became SGA president as an independent.
+The Coalition's Windom was elected to the Student Senate, and the Coalition secured almost fifty percent of the Student Senate positions in 1970–71.
+In 1975, Coalition senators led by Fred Benjamin got the SGA to recognize and fund the Afro-American Association.
+Benjamin co-won the Senator of the Year award along with a Machine senator.
+However, Benjamin lost the election for vice president of the SGA later that year.

 Another anti-Machine group was the Alabama Student Party (ASP), which was founded by SGA Senators Fred L. Gibson, Jr. and O. Kevin Vincent in 1985.
-ASP intended to run a full slate of independent candidates, but its efforts were temporarily thwarted when the Machine orchestrated a takeover of ASP by flooding its first general campus meeting at Ferguson Center with fraternity pledges and members and electing Neal Orr, a freshman member of a fraternity (Delta Tau Delta) that belonged to the Machine, as its president.
-Orr's fraternity was also the fraternity of the then SGA President, George Harris.
-Control of ASP was then subsequently retaken by independents later in the year, and it then played a pivotal role as a force for independents in upcoming elections.
-ASP successfully challenged the Machine with the election of John Merrill, an independent, as president in 1986, as well as a number of SGA senators.
+ASP intended to run a full slate of independent candidates, but its efforts were temporarily thwarted when the Machine orchestrated a takeover of ASP by flooding its first general campus meeting with fraternity pledges and members, electing Neal Orr, a freshman who belonged to the Machine, as its president.
+Control of ASP was retaken by independents later in the year, and it then played a pivotal role as a force for independents in upcoming elections.
+ASP successfully challenged the Machine with the election of John Merrill as president in 1986, as well as a number of SGA senators.
 Merrill was opposed by the Machine when he ran for SGA Senator, had been backed by the Machine for vice president in 1985, and was then opposed by the Machine for president in 1986.